Fields of corn, onions and potatoes flanked the road as Genoveva Winkler drove the morning rounds.

 “We’re from the schools.
 This is help for the kids — like those young ones,” she told the workers in Spanish, gesturing to two teenage boys working with the group.
 “If they qualify for the program, we can help them with school resources.”

-After a quick introduction, Winkler taped a flyer with her phone number to the group’s bathroom and leaves Gatorades for the workers at the end of the rows.
+After a quick introduction, Winkler taped a flyer with her phone number to the group’s bathroom and left Gatorades for the workers at the end of the rows.

 Winkler drove the western border of Idaho’s Treasure Valley that day.
 She talked with dairy workers on their breaks in New Plymouth and left a trail of flyers for the program from Fruitland to Parma.